Dishwashers glossaryBack to advice guides

 Dishwasher tablets are more popular among Which? members than powder.
-We've find the Best Buys in our dishwasher detergents tests.
+We've found the Best Buys in our dishwasher detergent tests.

-Which? members have told us that drying is an important feautre in their dishwasher.
-So how well a dishwasher dries is given a star rating and also built into the overall score for every dishwasher that we test.
+Which? members have told us that drying is an important feature in their dishwasher, so how well a dishwasher dries is given a star rating and built into the overall score for every dishwasher that we test.

 Ease of use